MioHu/Foodie/README.md

 Foodie is a responive recipe website built with MERN stack and deployed to Amazon EC2.
 Recipe information was fetched from a public API [TheMealDB](https://www.themealdb.com/) and comments for recipes were saved to local database.
 There are a lot of DOM manipulation, event listeners, and CSS animations to bring the site to life.

 ## Technologies used
-* Client: React, Material UI, Bootstrap
+* Client: React, Material UI, Bootstrap, React Router
 * Server: Node.js, Express.js
 * Database: MongoDB, Mongoose
 * Font: Google Fonts